Home » Information » Food and Drink

 Influences and Background

-Modern Australian cuisine has been influenced by Asian countries, particularly by the Chinese, Thy and Vietnamese cuisine.
+Modern Australian cuisine has been influenced by Asian countries, particularly by the Chinese, Thai and Vietnamese cuisine.
 Italian and Greek influences are also very common since 1950s.

 Since a lot of produce is available fresh pretty much all the time, the trend is to eat low-fat and low-salt incorporating cooked lean meats and steamed or stir-fried vegetables.